 But every coin has its other side.
-The stunning colours at sunset – from ladies’ saris to the fantastic street art on the back of rickshaws; the cooling water of freshly cut up coconuts at every other street corner and the divine aroma of baked roti, slow-cooked curries and grilled kebabs; the Bangla music coming out of little hole-in-the-wall shops.
+The stunning colours at sunset – from ladies’ saris to the fantastic street art on the back of rickshaws; the cooling water of freshly cut coconuts sold at every other street corner and the divine aroma of baked roti and slow-cooked curries; Bangla music coming out of little hole-in-the-wall shops.
 All of this helps to re-balance the senses after they have received another battering.

-After four days in Dhaka I’m ready to move on, despite that there’s still much to see and do.
-I have hardly explored Dhaka’s rich art and music scene, or the upmarket Dhaka North with its wider streets, modern office buildings and parks.
+After three days in Dhaka I’m ready to move on, despite that there’s still much to see and do.
+I have hardly explored Dhaka’s rich art and music scene, or the upmarket Dhaka North with its wider streets and modern office buildings.
 Instead, it’s Dhaka South, home to Old Dhaka and the river port, to where I often find myself gravitating.
-And it is also here, amongst the chaotic hustle and bustle of traders and vendors, I will take that night the paddlewheel steamer ‘Rocket’.
+And it’s also here, amongst the chaotic hustle and bustle of traders and vendors, I will take that night the paddlewheel steamer ‘Rocket’.
 Reminiscent of the dingy Chinese Junk in The Fifth Element, this old, creaking steamer from the early 20th century will take me on the next leg of my journey, southwards down the Meghna River towards Bangladesh’s Sundarbans National Park, the world’s largest mangrove forest.
 I’m looking forward to some tranquil days ahead.
 I need them.

 Taking a local guided tour will probably make for a more comfortable and informed visit.
 On the other hand, exploring the city on your own will lead to unexpected and rich encounters both with people and sites.
 Whatever suits you best, don’t rush and provide for at least two to three days as this is a city that requires time as much as energy.
 Local tour companies that are often recommended include Nijhoom Tours, Royal Bengal Tours, and Bengal Tours.